 Options: Minor/Moderate/Major/Catastrophic

 Risk level - (mandatory) The level of risk is its magnitude.
-It is estimated by considering and combining consequences and likelihoods.
-A consequence is the outcome of an event and has an effect on objectives.
+It is estimated by considering and combining consequences and likelihood..
 Likelihood is the chance that something might happen.

-Options: Low/Medium/High/Extreme (automatically calculated based on Risk likelihood and consequences matrix)
+Options: Low/Medium/High/Extreme (automatically calculated based on Risk likelihood and impact matrix)

-Consequences – (mandatory) description of impact risk will have in case of occurrence
+Consequences – (mandatory) description of the consequences the risk will have in case of occurrence

-Deliverables – Deliverables which might me impacted in case of occurrence
+Deliverables – Deliverables which might be impacted in case of occurrence

 KPIs – Impacted KPIs